Alcohol and Drug Addiction Rehab Centers in Pennsylvania, PA

 If you’re looking for Pennsylvania inpatient rehab centers near you, you should know that there are 143 facilities offering residential care.
 Out of that, 114 offer long-term care and 77 provide short-term care.
 Out of the 22 hospital inpatient Pennsylvania treatment centers, 17 provide medical treatment, while 3 are for detox only.
 3

-Alcohol and Drug Outpatient Treatment Programs
+Alcohol and Drug Outpatient Treatment Programs in Pennsylvania

 Another common type of addiction rehab programs is outpatient treatment.
 These programs tend to be beneficial for individuals who struggle with milder forms of SUD.
 Outpatient alcohol and drug rehabs do not require patients to stay at the facility, but enable them to deal with their SUD while remaining close to their loved ones.
 5 Nevertheless, outpatient treatment provides patients with the necessary therapies and motivational incentives several times a week.6